-Clothing, jewelry, and personal items (such as backpacks, bags, or purses) that are offensive or disruptive with vulgar, suggestive words or pictures, sexual innuendos, drugs, alcohol, gangs, specific race or power, violence, weapons, tobacco, or any illegal activities, whether expressed or implied, is not acceptable.
+• Clothing, jewelry, and personal items (such as backpacks, bags, or purses) that are offensive or disruptive with vulgar, suggestive words or pictures, sexual innuendos, drugs, alcohol, gangs, specific race or power, violence, weapons, tobacco, or any illegal activities, whether expressed or implied, is not acceptable.
+Tattoos with any of the above offenses will need to be covered up.